Franz Josef Land: Nature

 The climate and permafrost limits soil development in the archipelago.
 Large areas are devoid of soil, with permafrost polygons being the most common site for soil to occur.
-The soil typically has incomplete soil profiles and polygonal form with rich content of iron and either neutral or slightly acidic.
+The soil typically has incomplete soil profiles and polygonal form with rich content of iron and is either neutral or slightly acidic.
 The brown upper humus layers have three percent organic matter, increasing to eight percent in the southernmost islands.
 Arctic desert soils occur on the eastern group islands, while the areas near the edge of the glaciers have bog-like arctic soil.

 The flora varies between islands, based on the natural conditions.
 On some islands, vegetation is limited to lichen growing on stones.
 Vegetation typically covers five to ten percent of the ground surface, with notable exceptions under bird colonies where it can reach one hundred percent.
 Vegetation varies with the altitude: up to 120 to 130 m there is a belt of grass-moss arctic desert, then moss-lichen arctic desert to 175 to 200 m, then lichen arctic desert up to 250 to 315 m and above lifeless snow desert, with occasional lichens on nunataks and snow algae on glacier surfaces.

 Trees, shrubs and tall plants cannot survive.
 About 150 species of bryophytes dominate the grassy turf, of which two-thirds are mosses and a third liverworts.
 The most common species are Aulacomnium, Ditrichum, Drepanocladus, Orthothecium and Tomenthypnum.
 More than 100 species of lichen are found on the island, the most common being Caloplaca, Lecanora, Lecidea, Ochrolechia and Rinodina.
 There are sixteen species of grass and about 100 species of algae, most commonly Cyanophyta and Diatomea.
 Fifty-seven species of vascular plants have been reported.
 The most common are Arctic poppy and saxifraga, which grow everywhere, independent of habitat, with the latter's nine species being found on all islands.
 Common plants in wet areas are Alopecurus magellanicus (alpine meadow-foxtail grass), buttercups and polar willow.
 Alopecurus magellanicus and Papaver dahlianum are the tallest plants, able to reach heights of 30 cm.